5 Top Tips for Vegan Travel

 2. Choose the right accommodation

-If you’re staying in a hotel or resort that offers food in their package and a vegan menu isn’t obviously available, contact them beforehand to ask if they can prepare a vegan meal for you.
+If you’re staying in a hotel or resort that offers food in their package and a vegan menu isn’t obviously available, contact them beforehand to ask if they can prepare a plant-based meal for you.
 With enough time and notice, they may be happy to provide vegan options.

 Wherever you are in the world, you should be able to find vegan staples like fruit, vegetables, rice, pasta and beans in the local supermarket.
 Many places also have farmers’ markets where you’ll be able to buy produce.